Header image

 Framer

-Framer’s code-approach origins and compatibility with React make it suitable for designers focused on the latest web design technologies.
+Framer’s code approach origins and compatibility with React suit designers focused on the latest web design technologies.
 Nonetheless, it offers more user-friendly UI design tools and usability testing features.

 More importantly, Framer has several plugins that designers can use to embed media players, grids, and other elements into designs to capture content from services like Twitter, Snapchat, Spotify, Soundcloud, and Vimeo, among others.
 It also has a variety of template categories, ranging from landing pages to startups, splash pages, photography and agency pages, etc.